-Winds, Brass, Percussion, and Harp (WBPH) students will rotate through orchestras, including Aspen Philharmonic Orchestra (APO), Aspen Chamber Symphony (ACS), Aspen Festival Orchestra (AFO), Aspen Conducting Academy Orchestra (ACA), Aspen Opera Theater Orchestra (AOT), Aspen Contemporary Ensemble (ACE), and/or Specials.
-Certain WBPH fellows may be designated as non-rotating by faculty (e.g. Piccolo, flute, English horn, 3rd horn, and tuba fellows may be designated as non-rotating members of AFO.)
+Winds, Brass, Percussion, and Harp (WBPH) students will rotate through the orchestras described above as the repertoire calls for it, and are eligible to perform on special assignments with faculty and guest artists, the Aspen Contemporary Ensemble, or the Aspen Opera Theater and VocalARTS orchestra.
+Certain WBPH fellows may be designated by faculty as non-rotating (e.g. Piccolo, flute, English horn, 3rd horn, and tuba fellows may be designated as non-rotating members of AFO.)
 Most WBPH students perform weekly, repertoire depending.

-Via the live placement auditions upon arrival in Aspen, a student can earn a spot in the Assistant Principal Pool.
+Through an orchestral placement audition, a student can earn a spot in the Assistant Principal Pool.
 These students are selected to sit assistant principal for a certain number of weeks, matching up with one artist-faculty member principal and then rotating back into the section once a new faculty principal comes into that orchestra, or for one Half Session.
 The Assistant Principal Pool has an unspecified number of members, encouraging selection based only on students who are qualified.
 When not sitting Assistant Principal, these students will rotate through the second and third stands, depending on the number of members in the Pool.

 Although the AMFS does offer a Half Session, all students are strongly encouraged to attend for the full eight-week season as orchestral opportunities for Half Session instrumentalists are restricted due to the orchestra rotation calendar and available seating.